 There is an under-representation of Canadian Muslim women in management, professional occupations, technical occupations, trades and the arts, and an overrepresentation of these women in assisting occupations as well as retail sales and services compared with the Canadian adult public.
 About 0.19% of Canadian Muslim women report being currently employed in legislative or senior management positions.
 This is lower than the average for Canadian non-Muslim women (0.48%) and men (1.25%) as well as that of Canadian Muslim men (0.66%).
-About 13% of Canadian Muslim women report being currently employed in middle management positions, which is lower than the average for Canadian non-Muslim women (18%) and men (14%) as well as that of Canadian Muslim men (14%).
-Refer to Table 3 below.
+About 13% of Canadian Muslim women report being currently employed in middle management positions, which is lower than the average for Canadian non-Muslim women report being currently employed in the average for Canadian Muslim men (1.25%) as well as that of Canadian Muslim men positions, which is lower than the average for Canadian non-Muslim women (1.25%) as well as that of Canadian Muslim for Canadian Muslim men (1.25%).